 The places your new puppy is allowed to go and the other pups and people they can meet along the way is influenced, in part, by what vaccines they’ve had.
-So we've put together this overview of the "shots" (vaccinations) that puppies should have during their first several months of life, as well as the "why" and "when."
-Take a peek and discuss with your veterinarian to ensure that your new pup is as protected as they can be from the conditions that can sicken or cause them (even you) harm.
+So we've put together this overview of the "shots" (vaccinations) that puppies should have during their first several months of life, as well as the why and when.
+Take a peek and discuss with your veterinarian to ensure that your new pup is as protected as they can be from the conditions that can sicken or cause them (or even you) harm.

 Does your dog have problems with their anal glands?

 Unfortunately lots of dogs have problems with their anal glands.
 Some anal gland impactions get so bad that they become abscessed and rupture, causing pain for the dog, and quite a nasty mess for their people (as well as the costs associated with having the infection and abscess treated).
 So if anal glands are such a pain in the butt — both literally and figuratively — why do dogs have them and what can you do to help your dog if they suffer from regular anal gland problems?

 See some of my recommended products and solutions at the end of the article.

 Ever run out of pet food and not know what to do?